 Each entry must have its own Entry Form, completely filled out.
 (See Part 2 of this series for details.)
-Last year we asked Council chairs to fold over the Entry Forms to hide student names.
-This time, PLEASE ADVANCE YOUR ENTRIES WITH ENTRY FORMS UNFOLDED.
+In the past, chairs were asked to fold over the Entry Forms to hide student names.
+We’re not doing that anymore.
+PLEASE ADVANCE YOUR ENTRIES WITH ENTRY FORMS UNFOLDED.

 We recommend you place each of your advancing entries (your 1st Place winners) in its own 9×12” or 10×13” envelope, with all of its various components.
 If an entry (usually in Visual Arts) is too large for that, use a bigger envelope.
 Or consider taping the Entry Form to the back.
 Better yet, tape a clear page protector to the back and slip the Entry Form inside it.
 This is a recommendation, not a mandate.
 We know you may not have an office-supply budget.
 Just be sure all the pieces of an entry are kept together in some way!
 These entries get moved around a lot; you don’t want your Entry Form and artwork or flash drive to get separated.

-In recent years, the National PTA specified a format for labeling flash drives, paper entries, and envelopes.
-This year, that rule has been relaxed; you’re not required to use any particular format, but make sure to include the arts category, division, and student’s name, and that everything is clear and legible.
-Some chairs prefer to stick with last year’s method, and that still works.
-The rule was to label them with your State Abbreviation, Arts Category, Grade Division, Last Name, and First Name, separated by periods.
+The National PTA has a preferred format for labeling flash drives, paper entries, and envelopes.
+This is not strictly required, but it will make things easier.
+Label them in one line, separated by periods, with your State Abbreviation, Arts Category, Grade Division, Last Name, and First Name.
 So if Fred Astaire wins with a Dance Choreography entry, Primary division, you would advance it labeled it like this: